Is it worth buying a curved TV? We look at the benefits of upgrading from a flat screen telly

-While Samsung does do wall mounts for its two curved TVs, our impression is that curved screens look rather awkward when hung up.
+While Samsung does do wall mounts for its curved TVs, our impression is that curved screens look rather awkward when hung up.
 Certainly they stick out a long way from the wall at their extremities, flying in the face of the whole ‘hang on the wall telly’ experience flat screens were originally designed for.
 Unless you live in a light house or windmill…

 6. They're more expensive